freedombox/FreedomBox/doc/dev/tutorial/components.rst

 to specify that we operate on http/https ports so that users can be provided this information along with additional information on whether the service is available over Internet.
-Create the :class:`~plinth.modules.firewall.components.Firewall` component during app initialization.
+Create the :class:`~freedombox.modules.firewall.components.Firewall` component during app initialization.

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth.modules.firewall.components import Firewall
+  from freedombox.modules.firewall.components import Firewall

   class TransmissionApp(app_module.App):
       ...